dmsc/fastbasic/manual.md

 - `NOT`  : Logical NOT, true only if operand is false.
 - `<=` `>=` `<>` `<` `>` `=`
-  Integer or floating point comparison, compare the two numbers and return true or false.
+  For integer or floating point comparisons, compare the two numbers and return true or false.
 Note that `<>` is
   _not equal_.